-WBA Heavyweight Champion has finally backed down and signed on to face fellow Brit Audley Harrison at the MEN Arena in Manchester on November 13th.
+WBA Heavyweight Champion has finally backed down.
+The Londoner signed on to face fellow Brit Audley Harrison at the MEN Arena in Manchester on November 13th.

-Haye has re-iterated his desire to retire in a years time so with negotiations with the Klitschko’s seemingly miles apart, something will have to give in order the get the two fights made before Haye’s personal deadline.
+Haye has reiterated his desire to retire in a year.
+So with negotiations with the Klitschkos seemingly miles apart, something will have to give to get the two fights made before Haye’s deadline.